rgrishman/ice/docs/iceman.md

 left side of the *Relations* panel and provide a name for the relation.
 Next add at least one seed to the set, using the *Add* button on the right side, under "Members".
 Click *Suggest* if you want Ice to suggest a seed pattern for you.
-(Currently *Suggest* will always suggest the same seeds even if you click it multiple times.)
+(Repeatedly clicking *Suggest* will cycle through the patterns extracted from the corpus.)

+Note that the seeds you provide must be patterns extracted from the corpus.
+For a relation these patterns include the entity types of the two arguments of the relation, as well as the base forms of the words in between.
+If you enter a seed not in the corpus, ICE will find the most similar valid seed and present it to you for your approval or rejection.

 Once you have entered your seeds, select *Expand*.
 ICE will bootstrap patterns that distribute similarly to your seed pattern.
 You mark items as correct or